By Tony Attwood

 It is also worth looking at the home and away breakdown at this point…

-Part of the strength of the season was that Arsenal were as powerful at home as they were away, and the secret behind this was the incredibly successful counter attacking approach that Chapman had first put into action in the aftermath of the off side rule change in 1925.
+Part of the strength of the season was that Arsenal were as powerful at home as they were away, and the secret behind this was the incredibly successful counter attacking approach that Chapman had first put into action with Huddersfield.

-The aim of having a centre half who not only played between the two full backs but was adept at pushing the ball quickly to a defensive midfield player once he got it, was keyy.
-The defensive midfielder in turn knocked it perfectly and immediately to an attacking midfielder who ran it straight onto one of the three forwards, was a training ground exercise that needed players of the highest quality in every position.
+The aim of having a centre half who not only played between the two full backs but was adept at pushing the ball quickly to a defensive midfield player once he got it, was key.
+The defensive midfielder in turn knocked it perfectly and immediately to an attacking midfielder who ran it straight onto one of the three forwards.
+It was a training ground exercise that needed players of the highest quality in every position and was practised over and over again.
+And once perfected it was used both at home and away.

-Now Arsenal had them, and the game was as effective at Highbury as it was anywhere else in the country.
+Now Arsenal had the players to execute the move the approach was indeed as effective at Highbury as it was anywhere else in the country.
 The four part movement from breaking up an attack to taking a shot was one that few teams were able to find any satisfactory tactic to overcome.

 The only thing Villa excelled at beyond Arsenal was scoring multiple goals at home – having played one more home game they had scored 11 more, through a constant pressing game.
 At the foot of the table Man U still had not won a single point away from home.